holding a tablet in a field

 • Current undergraduate students from UCR or partnering institutions

-• Minimum GPA of 3.0, evaluated after Fall 2024 grades post
+• Minimum GPA of 3.0, evaluated after Fall 2025 grades post

-• Research Areas include: Data Science, Environmental Science, Agricultural Sciences, and/or Engineering (focus on environmental, agricultural, and sustainability).
+• Research Areas include: Data Science, Environmental Science, Agricultural Sciences, and/or Engineering (focus on environmental, agricultural, and sustainability)

-15 Month Fellowship APPLICATION FOR UCR STUDENTS
+DAF APPLICATION FOR UCR STUDENTS

 Summer Research Opportunity for Community College Students & Partnering Institutions

-The Digital Agricultural Fellowship (DAF) is excited to offer community college students and undergraduates from our partnering institutions—Duke University, Kansas State University, University of Georgia, and the University of Arizona—an opportunity to participate in the 2025 RISE Summer Program at UC Riverside.
+The Digital Agricultural Fellowship (DAF) is excited to offer community college students and undergraduates from our partnering institutions—Duke University, Kansas State University, University of Georgia, and the University of Arizona—an opportunity to participate in the 2026 RISE Summer Program at UC Riverside.
 This program provides a unique, hands-on research experience in the rapidly evolving fields of agronomy, artificial intelligence, and environmental science, offering exposure to cutting-edge Digital Agriculture research led by UC Riverside faculty.

 Eligibility

-• Applicants must be enrolled at a community college or one of our partnering institutions (Duke University, Kansas State University, or the University of Arizona).
+• Applicants must be enrolled at a community college or one of our partnering institutions (Duke University, Kansas State University, or the University of Arizona)

-• Minimum GPA of 3.0, evaluated after Fall 2024 grades post
+• Minimum GPA of 3.0, evaluated after Fall 2025 grades post

-• Research Areas include: Data Science, Environmental Science, Agricultural Sciences, and/or Engineering (focus on environmental, agricultural, and sustainability).
+• Research Areas include: Data Science, Environmental Science, Agricultural Sciences, and/or Engineering (focus on environmental, agricultural, and sustainability)

 • Eligible applicants must be able to work up to 40 hours/week and must be available Monday through Friday from 8 AM - 5 PM (some evening/weekend hours at the discretion of your Faculty Mentor)

-2025 Summer aPPLICATION FOR Non-UCR Students
+DAF aPPLICATION FOR Non-UCR Students

 For more information, please email: noelgras@ucr.edu or visit https://ai4sa.ucr.edu/